|

 in-class exercises and homeworks, augmented with a range of special

-scaled to their level of programming expertise.
-Some background in
+projects may be scaled to their level of programming expertise.
+Some

 - an understanding of computational linguistics and natural-language